arda-cyber/mof-co2-adsorption-prediction/README.md

 **What this project is not:** a claim to explain the full mechanism of CO2 adsorption in MOFs.
-The model has no visibility into linker chemistry, functional groups, open metal sites, or topology — all of which are known to meaningfully affect adsorption and are deliberately out of scope here.
+The model has no visibility into linker chemistry, functional groups, open metal sites, or topology, all of which are known to meaningfully affect adsorption and are deliberately out of scope here.
 It also doesn't address synthesizability or long-term material stability, which matter just as much as uptake for anything real to come out of a screening process like this.
 I see this project as a first, honest